 2. How Strong Is Your Business in Comparison?

 In this eBook I also set 25 business statements, which cover these 4 levels of strength and against which you can score your business.
 This will give you a high-level view of how strong your business is.

 To be fully prepared to meet your goals you need to accurately assess all aspects of your business as they relate to these 4 levels.
 25 statements won’t do that – but over 100 statements will.

 At the end of the eBook I point you to a health check tool that you can use to more thoroughly assess where your business is strong and where it is potentially weak and vulnerable.
-Here’s the link to the tool but you should read or listen to the eBook first.
+Here’s the link to the tool and course but you should read or listen to the eBook first.

 I use this same tool with all my clients and in an hour or so it gives me a very accurate picture of where effort is needed to make a business strong and ready to meet its future goals.